DIAGNijmegen/picai_labels/README.md

 | — ISUP 5                    | 55              |

+### Open-Source Contributions
+We encourage open-source contributions!
+For instance, you can contribute expert-derived delineations of the prostate whole-gland and zonal anatomy at the spatial resolution of axial T2-weighted images.
+If you're interested, feel free to propose PRs for inclusion to this repo.
+Pending quality control, substantial contributions will be merged in and credited accordingly.

 ### Reference
 If you are using this dataset or some part of it, please cite the following article: